Glossary and Abbreviations

 -

-A Biodiversity Action Plan (BAP) is an internationally recognized programme designed to protect and restore biological systems.
+A Biodiversity Action Plan (BAP) is an internationally recognised programme designed to protect and restore biological systems.
 The original impetus derives from the 1992 Convention on Biological Diversity (CBD).
-UK BAPs are the UK Government’s response to the CBD and provide plans for the protection of the UK's biological resources at both national and local levels.
-For example, there is a local Biodiversity Action Plan for amphibians in Gloucestershire, the location of WLT’s Kites Hill Reserve.
+In the UK, BAPs are the UK Government’s response to the CBD and provide plans for the protection of the UK’s biological resources at both national and local levels.
+For example, there is a local Biodiversity Action Plan for amphibians in Gloucestershire, the location of Kites Hill Reserve

 -

-CITES (The Convention on International Trade in Endangered Species of Wild Fauna and Flora) is an international agreement between governments aimed at regulating and preventing illegal trade in threatened species.
+CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) is an international agreement between governments aimed at regulating and preventing illegal trade in threatened species.

 -